vimaec/Math3D/src/README.md

 Ideally, we would have reused an open-source library, and have tried several different libraries before settling on writing and maintaining our own.
 See the Appendix for a list of related libraries.

-## Design Goals

-In rough order, the Math3D design goals are:

-1. Portability
-	* The library must be pure C#
-	* No unsafe code
-	* Fixed binary layout of structs in memory
-	* Double and Single precision implementation of most structures
-2. Robustness
-	* Functions are well covered by unit tests
-	* Functions are easily read and understood
-3. Ease of Use
-	* We don't have to pass arguments by reference
-	* Can use object-oriented "dot" notation
-	* Consistent with Microsoft coding styles
-	* Consistent API with System.Numerics
-4. Performance
-	* Good-enough performance

-## Performance: Aggressive Method Inlining

-One of the most effective compiler optimizations is method inlining.
-Unfortunately as soon as you pass a struct as a formal arg the [method will not be inlined](https://stackoverflow.com/a/55432110/184528).

-Vim.Math3D uses the `[MethodImpl(MethodImplOptions.AggressiveInlining)]` attribute on methods to overcome the inefficiency of structs not-being inlined.
-This is the approach used by System.Numerics and allows a more discoverable object-oriented syntax.

-Without this attribute libraries often resort to pass the structs as `ref` parameters (e.g. MonoGame and SharpDX) which makes for a less readable syntax, and an API that is less discoverable because auto-complete doesn't work as well.

 ## Matching the System.Numerics API